 After sitting tight in Tenby for 9 days for the Ironman Wales event, we hopped in the car and headed West to explore more of Wales.
 Tenby, Pembrokeshire and the central South Wales coast are very familiar holiday destinations so driving further west into new parts of Wales and Ceredigion was a real pleasure and brought back memories of our big USA road trip a few years ago.

 We could stop to walk on beaches, enjoy local cafés, explore castles or cathedrals and just have total freedom to go and stay where we pleased.
+As we were exploring Wales with kids, then tweens, freedom was important.
 Distances are sort, you can get from Tenby or Cardiff to the mid West Wales coast in around 2 hours and the scenery on both routes is stunning.

 Where to Stay in Ceredigion or Cardigan Bay Area?